dfastje/dfastje.github.io/_posts/2018-12-13-BuildingAndroidApp.md

 ---
 layout: post
-title: "Building Game Timer for Android (pending completion)"
+title: "(pending completion) Building Game Timer for Android"
-date: 2018-11-29
+date: 2018-12-13
 ---
 ## Overview:
 I would like to build a more complex android app now that I have gone through the process